ba-st/Sagan/docs/Getting-started.md

-When creating one, you must provide a [`RDBMSSessionProvider`](../source/Sagan-RDBMS/RDBMSSessionProvider.class.st) that will wrap the actual Glorp Session, whose responsibility, among other things, is to login to your database of choice.
+When creating one, you must provide a [`RDBMSSessionProvider`](../source/Sagan-RDBMS/RDBMSSessionProvider.class.st) that will wrap the actual Glorp Session, whose responsibility, among other things, is to log in to your database of choice.

 At first, it's a good choice to use the [`SingleRDBMSSessionProvider`](../source/Sagan-RDBMS/SingleRDBMSSessionProvider.class.st), and only worry about defining the mapping for your object correctly (see